Wednesday, July 31, 2024

 This is our last night here in Skagway and tomorrow we will head to Whitehorse, back into the Yukon Territory.
 It’s been really nice here, so cool and windy that we never saw a mosquito in five days.

-This evening apparently the cocktail moratorium has ended with Kathy T making a red white and blue cocktail.
+This evening apparently the cocktail moratorium has ended with Kathy T making a red, white and blue cocktail.
 Vanilla vodka, grenadine and blue curaƧao.
-Warren made his delicious barbecued ribs, twice baked potatoes and a panna cotta for desert.
+Warren made his delicious, barbecued ribs, twice baked potatoes and a panna cotta for dessert.

 Wednesday, July 3, 2024